Where to Stay in Sydney 2026: Best Neighbourhoods & Accommodation Guide

 Our top 5 areas to stay in Sydney

 In a hurry and just want us to cut to the chase?
-Well, here you go!
+Here’s where to stay, depending on your travel style:

-- Best area for a short stay in Sydney – The Rocks and Circular Quay offers various price points near key sites and transport.
+- Best area for short stays (1-3 days) – The Rocks and Circular Quay walkable, close to major sights, ferries and trains.

-- Best area for families–Darling Harbour is perfect for families with family-friendly dining and a fabulous playground.
+- Best area for families–Darling Harbour family-friendly dining, attractions, playgrounds and easy transport.

-- Best area for Budget Travellers – Potts Point and Kings Cross have great affordable boutique hotels, making them the best area for Budget Travellers.
+- Best area for budget travellers – Potts Point and Kings Cross well-priced boutique hotels, great food scene and excellent transport.

-- Best areas for foodies– Surry Hills is a top choice for foodies, with great bars and cafes, followed by Potts Point.
+- Best areas for food lovers– Surry Hills Sydney’s most consistent neighbourhood for cafes, bars and dining, followed closely by Potts Point.

 The main hotel areas in Sydney